LajosPolya/PopularVote/api/README.md

 > [!IMPORTANT]
 > This API uses K2 annotation processor as defined in [gradle.properties](gradle.properties)

+> [!NOTE]
+> This project uses Spring Data R2DBC which doesn't support entity relationships via @OneToOne, @OneToMany,
+> and @ManyToOne, therefore, such relationships are managed by the application code.

 ## Build the API
 ```shell
 ./gradlew build